-On January 2, 2018, the Organization entered into a two-year nonexclusive licensing agreement with The Obria Group, Inc. (Obria Group), a trademarked, life-affirming national brand of affiliate clinics and telemedicine.
-This licensing agreement requires the Organization to pay a royalty fee of 1.5% of the Organization's annual budget, excluding capital campaign and grant funds.
-Obria Group waived all required fees pursuant to this contract through January 2, 2020.
-Pursuant to this licensing agreement, the Organization began doing business as Obria Medical Clinics.
+On January 3, 2020, the Organization renewed a nonexclusive licensing agreement with The Obria Group, Inc. (Obria Group), a trademarked, life-affirming national brand of affiliate clinics and telemedicine.
+This licensing agreement requires the Organization to pay a royalty fee of \$1,000 annually with allows the Organization to do business as Obria Medical Clinics through January 2, 2023.